Long Island

 (1777 - 1778), Setauket

-A fortified church on Strong's Neck Road.
+The British fortified the Presbyterian church situated on the town common along Strong's Neck Road and Caroline Ave..
 Sustained two Patriot raids in 1777 (August and December).
 Four swivel guns were mounted in the church's gallery windows, with the first floor used for stables.
 An earthwork wall surrounded the church, and was palisaded.
-The church was repaired after the war, but burned down.
-A new church was built in 1811.
-Another website from LI History
+The church was repaired after the war, but later burned down.
+A new Presbyterian church was built on site in 1812 (at 5 Caroline Ave.).
+The town was originally known as Brookhaven.

 (1813), Poquott

-A one-gun local militia battery on Port Jefferson Harbor.
+A local militia one-gun earthwork battery on the northern end of Dwyer's Neck on the western side of Port Jefferson Harbor.

 Camp Upton